-For aircraft S/Ns 30687, 30817, and 30599 airframe wiring routing shall be done in accordance with Drawing D212-725-8 located in Appendix A of Chapter 96-00-00.
-For all S/Ns except 30687, 30817, and 30599, airframe wiring routing shall be done in accordance with Drawing D212-725-8-G2 located in Appendix A of Chapter 96-00-00.
+Wire routing shall be done in accordance with the applicable drawings identified in section 98.6.
 Clamping, terminating, and/or repair of the harness shall be done following procedures stated in the Bell Electrical Standard Practices Manual (BHT-ELEC-SPM), and/or AC 43.13-1B, Chapter 11, Aircraft Electrical Systems.

-98.5.6.1 Wire must be routed and clamped such that under vibration or maintenance conditions, any flexing of the wire will not occur at the termination of the insulation.
+98.5.7.1 Wire must be routed and clamped such that under vibration or maintenance conditions, any flexing of the wire will not occur at the termination of the insulation.

-98.5.6.2 Crimp contact connectors should have either a strain relief or a rubber sealing grommet on the rear of the connector.
+98.5.7.2 Crimp contact connectors should have either a strain relief or a rubber sealing grommet on the rear of the connector.

-98.5.6.3 When installing crimp terminals, ensure that the wire is installed far enough in the terminal after crimping the insulation grip of the terminal has contacted the wire insulation.
+98.5.7.3 When installing crimp terminals, ensure that the wire is installed far enough in the terminal after crimping the insulation grip of the terminal has contacted the wire insulation.

-98.5.6.4 The greatest care should be taken where a solder termination is required on any device mounted in the airframe.
+98.5.7.4 The greatest care should be taken where a solder termination is required on any device mounted in the airframe.
 Wire breakage as solder joints is usually due to poor soldering techniques that result in excessive wicking of the solder under the wire insulation.
 Before making a solder connection, place a suitable piece of heat shrinkable sleeving over the solder joint are far as practical and shrink it to its minimum recovery diameter.